 Cover the bowl and let the dough to rest for 20-30 minutes for the flour to absorb the liquid.

 NOTE: The dough can be fermented for up to 2 days.
 Wrap the dough in plastic wrap and keep it in the fridge.
-Let the dough to come to room temperature to make it easier to roll out.
+Let the dough come to room temperature to make it easier to roll out.

 Step 3: Roll and cut the dough

 Place the dough between two sheets of parchment paper.
-Use a rolling pin to roll the dough out to a 1/16 inch thickness.
+Use a rolling pin to roll the dough out to a 1/16-inch thickness.

 A silicone baking mat works well for baking crackers.